Raiola joins Ibrahimovic's crusade over FIFA 21 player rights | Goal.com

 "As the COVID-19 pandemic severely impacts the football industry, we are proud of our member unions for having supported tens of thousands of footballers around the world."

-Notorious super-agent Raiola, who serves as Ibrahimovic's main legal representative, appeared on talkSPORT on Thursday to discuss the issue and didn't hold back as he discussed the issue.
+Notorious super-agent Raiola, who serves as Ibrahimovic's main legal representative, appeared on talkSPORT on Thursday to discuss the issue and didn't hold back in his assessment.

 "It’s all about money.
 It’s all about the important money because it’s not EA Sports, it’s not a charity foundation," Raiola said.